The additional support you need…

 The City of Chicago and greater Cook County area have loads of great resources available to job seekers.
 There are numerous private and community-based organizations that provide comprehensive and specialized services.
 Whether you are looking to improve your education, gain occupational training, file for unemployment insurance, or many other service areas – there is an organization to assist you.
 For a complete listing of these organizations and services visit the Chicago Cook Workforce Partnership’s website.

-The Chicago Cook Workforce Partnership (The Partnership) is a non-profit agency created by Chicago Mayor Rahm Emanuel and Cook County Board President Toni Preckwinkle.
+The Chicago Cook Workforce Partnership (The Partnership) is a non-profit agency created by the City of Chicago and the Cook County Board of Commissioners.
 The Partnership administers federal and private funding to a network of more than 50 delegate agencies, including 10 American Job Centers.
 In collaboration with The Partnership, these agencies promote comprehensive workforce development initiatives addressing the training and career placement needs of job-seekers and businesses and economic growth throughout Chicago and Cook County.

 The State of Illinois also has great resources available to job seekers.